msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 file sizes, ownership, modes, and Extended attributes (xattrs), with a key cryptographically bound to the device's hardware root of trust.

-*    SHOULD make preloaded essential apps (e.g. Alarm, Phone, Messenger) Direct Boot aware.
+*    SHOULD make preinstalled essential apps (e.g. Alarm, Phone, Messenger) Direct Boot aware.
 *    MAY support alternative ciphers, key lengths and modes for file content and file name encryption.